roldanjr/pomatez-website/contents/features/index.md

   - icon: notification
     heading: Desktop Notification
     description: If enabled, the app will allow the user to be notified from time to time.
 Notification property is divided into 3 types NONE, NORMAL and EXTRA.

+  - icon: food
+    heading: Special Breaks
+    description: If enabled, the user will be allowed to set some special time when the user really need to take a break.

   - icon: keypad
     heading: Keyboard Shortcuts